 Recognizes that benefits arising from the use of digital sequence information on genetic resources should be shared fairly and equitably [with the countries that provide the genetic resource from which the digital sequence originated, and recognizes that the free and prior informed consent of indigenous peoples and local communities is relevant to access to digital sequence information on genetic resources in equal conditions];

 5bis.
-Recognizes that sharing of the benefits arising from the use of DSI through a lobal ultilateral enefitharing echanism can make a significant contribution to esource obilization and thereby contribute to conservation and sustainable use;
+Recognizes that sharing of the benefits arising from the use of DSI through a global multilateral benefit-sharing mechanism can make a significant contribution to resource mobilization and thereby contribute to conservation and sustainable use;

 5ter.
 Decides to further review the efficiency and efficacy of the current modality including how digital sequence information on genetic resources is currently used, and further considers the concept and scope of digital sequence information on genetic resources and who are the main beneficiaries from its use;